conjurer-rich/user-needs-mapping/_pages/home.md

 ## How Does It Work?
 The UNM process involves:

-1. **Mapping the User Journey:** Understand the steps your users take and their specific needs at each stage.
+1. **Identifying users and needs:** Understand who your users are and what specific needs you are seeking to satisfy.

-2. **Identifying Capabilities:** Define the underlying technical or organizational capabilities required to support these user needs.
+2. **Identifying capabilities:** Define the underlying technical or organizational capabilities required to support these user needs.

-3. **Grouping Capabilities:** Organize capabilities into logical groupings, considering factors like team cognitive load and service ownership.
+3. **Grouping capabilities:** Organize capabilities into logical groupings, considering factors like team cognitive load and service ownership.

-4. **Validating with Teams:** Engage your teams in discussions to refine groupings and align on shared understanding.
+4. **Validating with teams:** Engage your teams in discussions to refine groupings and align on shared understanding.

 ## Common Challenges and Tips
 While UNM is intuitive, some challenges may arise: